Skip to Content

 • 1 dash hot sauce

-• 1 teaspoon dry mustard (or 1 tablespoon stone ground mustard)
+• 1 tsp dry mustard (or 1 tbsp stone ground mustard)

 • ½ lemon, juiced